SLR_PARAM - Simple Regression Coefficients Values

 X

-is the independent (aka explanatory or predictor) variable data array (one dimensional array of cells (e.g. rows or columns)).
+is the independent (aka explanatory or predictor) variable data array (a one-dimensional array of cells (e.g., rows or columns)).

 Y

-is the response or the dependent variable data array (one dimensional array of cells (e.g. rows or columns)).
+is the response or the dependent variable data array (a one-dimensional array of cells (e.g., rows or columns)).

 Intercept

-is the constant or the intercept value to fix (e.g. zero).
-If missing, an intercept will not be fixed and is computed normally.
+is the constant or the intercept value to fix (e.g., zero).
+If missing, an intercept will not be fixed and is computed typically.

 Parameter Index